 For geeks like me, nothing beats getting some friends together for a good old-fashioned game night.
-Unfortunately, these days, it’s not as easy to hang out in person with friends, what with all the pandemic risks keeping us apart.
+Unfortunately, these days, it's not as easy to hang out in person with friends.

 That doesn't mean you need to give up on the idea entirely.
 Things may be a little more complex now, but if you're willing to put in a little effort, you can easily host a virtual game night with everyone playing from the safety of their own homes.